FullStackForger/fs-angular-assignments/README.md

 About
 -----

-This repository is a quick exercise I was given to do during interview process for one of London based companies (client name removed purpously).
+This repository is a quick exercise I was given to do during interview process for one of London based companies.

 Main task is to create a web page preseting [hotels.json](hotels.json) data with some filtering and sorting functionality, in accordance to modern web-standards.
 You can find orginal instructions [here](instructions/README.md).

 ### Client requirements